cheekstain/maze/DESIGN.md

 # Startup Design

-## AMStartup.c
+## startup.c
-AMStartup.c is a C program that takes command-line args, connects with the server to initialize the maze, and finally start the avatar threads to solve the maze.
+startup.c is a C program that takes command-line args, connects with the server to initialize the maze, and finally start the avatar threads to solve the maze.

 ### User Interface
-Takes in command line arguments: `./AMStartup nAvatars=...
-Difficult=...
-Hostname=...`
+Takes in command line arguments: `./startup n_avatars=... difficulty=... hostname=...`
-* nAvatars: (`int`) the number of avatars in the maze
+* n_avatars: (`int`) the number of avatars in the maze
-* Difficult: (`int`) the difficulty level, on the scale 0 (easy) to 9 (excruciatingly difficult)
+* difficulty: (`int`) the difficulty level, on the scale 0 (easy) to 9 (excruciatingly difficult)
-* Hostname: (`char*`) the hostname of the server
+* hostname: (`char*`) the hostname of the server

 ### Inputs and Outputs

 Inputs:
-* `int nAvatars`: number of avatars within maze
+* `int n_avatars`: number of avatars within maze
-* `int Difficulty`: ranging from 0 to 9, the difficulty of the maze
+* `int difficulty`: ranging from 0 to 9, the difficulty of the maze
-* `char* Hostname`: the hostname of the server
+* `char* hostname`: the hostname of the server

 Outputs:
-* `file Amazing_$USER_N_D.log`: where $USER is the current userid, N is the value of nAvatars and D is the value of Difficulty; passed to client program, avatars.c
+* `file Amazing_$USER_N_D.log`: where $USER is the current userid, N is the value of n_avatars and D is the value of difficulty; open for appending
-* `int nAvatars`, `MazeHeight`, `MazeWidth`, `MazePort`; `char* Hostname`: parsed from server, passed to client program, `avatars.c`
-* error messages: printed to stderr

 ### Pseudocode
 1. validate arguments
 2. construct `AM_INIT` struct
 3. write `AM_INIT` to server
 4. wait to receive `AM_INIT_OK`
-5. extract `MazePort`, `MazeHeight`, and `MazeWidth`
+5. extract `maze_port`, `maze_height`, and `maze_width`
 6. create log file Amazing_$USER_N_D.log
 7. write $USER, the MazePort, and the date and time to log file
-8. call avatars.c with nAvatars, Difficulty, MazeHeight, MazeWidth, Host name, MazePort, and the file name of the log

-It initializes a maze data structure (as specified in the maze_struct module) as well as a counters data structure used for keeping track of what path each Avatar has found.

-It then initializes the the nAvatars number of threads, which represent each Avatar, with incrementing int IDs, and starts them on the maze solving function.
+8. create three global structures, namely:
+    1. a `mazestruct` data structure that contains all of the information gleaned about the maze as the search has progressed.
+This `mazestruct` module contains a few accessor and modifier methods that the avatars may use in the decision-making algorithm that picks the next best move.
+    2. a `set_t` data structure that uses the avatarIDs as its keys and `avatar_t` structs as its items.
+These `avatar_t` structs contain information specific to each avatar that is valuable when picking the next best move.
+This struct will be elaborated upon in the maze-solving portion of this pseudocode section.
+    3. a struct named `last_move` which will hold two XYPos instances and one int avatarID. `last_move` holds the last move attempted by any avatar in the maze. `XYPos before` will hold the position of the avatar before the move was made, and `XYPos after` holds the position of the avatar after the move is attempted, provided the move is successfully made. `int avatarID` will contain the avatarID of the avatar that attempted this move.
+9. initialize `n_avatars` threads, call `avatar_thread` on each
+10. for loop waiting for threads to terminate
+11. use the `avatar_comm` module to determine success or failure, record in logfile
+12. clean up: delete structs and close files

-## Avatar Program
+## Avatar Programs
 ### avatar_thread
 avatar_thread is a method to be created as a thread that performs the majority of the maze-solving work by calling functions from various modules.